 If planning a day trip to Paklenica, be sure to pack your walking shoes as the park has around 100 miles of sprawling trails and paths to suit hikers of any ability.
 However, it’s not just a spot for hikers!
 Paklenica has held the International Climber’s Meeting for the past 15 years and is home to the breathtaking Manita Peć Cave, which you can explore via guided tour.

 The Velebit Mountains are what separates the Adriatic Coast from the rest of Croatia.
 They provide a stunning backdrop to Sjeverni National Park visitors that come to hike and cycle the sheer, rocky landscape.
 The park also offers an event called Stars Above Zavižan, where for less than €20, you can be taken on a nighttime walk through the park and guided through a full hour of unique stargazing.

 Brijuni National Park

-This park is a must visit for archaeology buffs.
-The 14 islands that make up the park have been the discovery place for dinosaur footprints, ancient Roman villas, and a 5th century church that was used by the Knights Templar in the 13th century.
+This park is a must-visit for archaeology buffs.
+The 14 islands that make up the park have been the discovery place for dinosaur footprints, ancient Roman villas, and a 5th-century church that the Knights Templar used in the 13th century.
 Once you’ve had your fill of ancient history – you can enjoy a game of golf or tennis in the park’s sports grounds.